 This is an extremely simple and low calorie technique.
-You can double up this recipe or mix it in with other veggies.
-This is great for those looking for gluten-free, low calorie, or whole food options to regular pasta.
-This can literally be made with 1-ingredient or you can spice it up adding a little butter or oil and seasonings.
+You can double this recipe or mix it with other veggies.
+It is great for those looking for a gluten-free, low calorie, or whole food alternative to regular pasta.
+This dish can literally be made with one ingredient or you can spice it up by adding a little butter or oil and seasonings.

-If you like this recipe and want more, you can always check out the Body By Eats Cookbook collection.
+If you like this recipe and want more, please check out the Body By Eats Cookbook collection.

 Let’s get to it.

 1. Grab a bag of carrots, a peeler, and a bowl.